TwitchCon: 2020 cancellation

-2022
+2022 San Diego

-After a two-year hiatus, TwitchCon Europe took place in July 2022 at the RAI Amsterdam Convention Centre.

 TwitchCon North America took place at the San Diego Convention Center in October 2022.
 This was the third time the event has been held in San Diego.
 The events required face coverings and had numerous COVID-19 prevention protocols in place.

 The TwitchCon San Diego party was held at Petco Park, and featured the artists Meet Me at The Altar, Kim Petras, and Megan Thee Stallion.
 The party gained significant media attention when an attendee cosplaying as Master Chief from the Halo series of video games was allowed on stage during a performance with Megan Thee Stallion.

 However, many people were critical of the San Diego event.
 One of the more notable criticisms of the event was the lack of security protocols in place for exhibitors, resulting in overcrowded venues and reported stalking incidents.
 Legion by Lenovo and Intel hosted an interactive exhibit that involved attendees dueling in an arena using large padded instruments and landing in a pit of foam cubes.
-However, the arena was not padded properly, causing people to land on hard ground, resulting in various injuries.
-Of the two injured, streamer Adriana Chechik reported that she had broken her back after landing, and had to undergo surgery to set the fracture with a rod implant.
+However, the arena was not padded properly, with two feet of foam cubes resting on a concrete floor, causing people to land with significant force, resulting in various injuries.

+Actress and Twitch Streamer Adriana Chechik reported that she had broken her back in several places after landing, and she had to undergo surgery to set the fracture with a rod implant, as well as terminate her newly discovered pregnancy.
 Lenovo and Intel both remained silent on the matter.
 Chechik posted on social media that neither Intel, Lenovo, or Twitch had contacted her directly about the incident.

-At TwitchCon San Diego, Twitch did not announce a location for a potential TwitchCon North America event in 2023 during the closing ceremony, breaking years-old tradition.
+At TwitchCon San Diego, Twitch did not announce a location for the next TwitchCon event during the closing ceremony, breaking years-old tradition.

+2023 Las Vegas

+TwitchCon North America took place at the Las Vegas Convention Center in Las Vegas, Nevada, on October 20–22, marking the first time the event was hosted outside of California.
+With over 30,000 attendees, the event featured key platform updates, including new collaboration tools, expanded emote slots, and enhanced safety measures like chat warnings and policies against doxxing and swatting.
+Panels, meet-and-greets, and product demos from brands like Elgato and Corsair added to the interactive experience, making it a memorable event for the streaming community.